prisma/prisma1/docs/04-Reference/02-Graphcool-CLI/02-Commands.md

 #### Flags

 ```
- -n, --name NAME    Name of the new instance
+ -n, --name NAME    Name of the cluster instance
 ```